Canon G1 X Mark III vs R5

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the R5 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

 The Canon G1 X Mark III and the Canon R5 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The G1X Mark III writes its imaging data to SDXC cards, while the Canon R5 uses CFexpress or SDXC cards.
-The Canon R5 features dual card slots, which can be very useful in case a memory card fails.
+The G1X Mark III writes its imaging data to SDXC cards, while the R5 uses CFexpress (type B) or SDXC cards.
+The R5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the G1X Mark III only has one slot.
-The Canon R5 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the G1X Mark III can use UHS-I cards (up to 104 MB/s).
+The R5 supports UHS-II cards (on both slots), while the G1X Mark III can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark III and Canon EOS R5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.